Tools to control a GSM/GVM over GMP or OSP

 Greenbone Security Manager (GSM) appliance and its underlying Greenbone

-Vulnerability Manager (GVM).
+Vulnerability Management (GVM) framework.
 The tools aid in accessing the

 communication protocols GMP (Greenbone Management Protocol) and OSP